Eeems-Org/remarkable-update-fuse/README.md

-make sdist # Build sdist package in dist/ make dev # Test mounting 2.15.1.1189 to .venv/mnt make install # Build wheel and install it with pipx or pip install --user
+make sdist # Build sdist package in dist/ make dev # Test mounting 2.15.1.1189 to .venv/mnt make install # Build wheel and install it with pipx or pip install --user make executable # Build a standalone executable make portable # Build a standalone executable with some extra dependencies embedded
 ```

+### Building for the reMarkable (Or really any linux/arm/v7 device)

+The same as above, but use `./make_for_remarkable.sh` instead of `make`.
+This requires docker to be installed.